Nick Maton Player Props: Tigers vs. Padres

-The Detroit Tigers and Nick Maton, who went 1-for-4 last time out, take on Seth Lugo and the San Diego Padres at Comerica Park, Friday at 6:40 PM ET.
+The Detroit Tigers, including Nick Maton (.241 batting average in his past 10 games), battle the San Diego Padres at Comerica Park, Saturday at 6:10 PM ET.

 Nick Maton Game Info & Props vs. the Padres